ReentrantCoder/code_samples/README.md

 des.py is my differential crypt attack of 3-round DES from my cryptography course

-Behm_Quiz4.mp4 is a 3 minute video that explains my code that utilizes MySQL, Spring, and Hibernate from my OO course
+Behm_Quiz4.mp4 is a 3 minute video that explains my code that utilizes Java, MySQL, Spring, and Hibernate from my OO course

+BFSdiameter directory contains a Java implementation to find the diameter of a tree using BFS

+Please feel free to look at my other repositories.